Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Security by Default: Sensitive information is encrypted from the moment it's documented, not after project completion when organizing scattered notes.

-Team Collaboration: Multiple technicians can access the same secure vault during implementation, eliminating unsafe credential sharing via email or messaging apps.
+Team Collaboration: Multiple technicians can access the same secure vault during implementation, reducing the need for unsafe credential sharing via email or messaging apps.

 Knowledge Retention: When team members leave or transition to other projects, institutional knowledge remains securely documented rather than lost.